ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

         public String timestamp;
 ```

-and then use filter to select items with sku and storeName.
+So the Stream Topology needs to use the `filter()` function to select items with valid sku and storeName.

 You should use the [TestSecondTopology test class](https://github.ibm.com/boyerje/eda-tech-academy/blob/main/lab2/refarch-eda-store-inventory/src/test/java/ut/TestSecondTopology.java), and implement the Kafka Streams topology in the `buildTopologyFlow()` method: